Syncplay/syncplay/README.md

 `twisted` >= `12.1.0`

-If you are using the frozen executable package avaiable from the download page then you will not need to be able to run python scripts.
+If you are using the frozen executable package available from the download page then you will not need to be able to run python scripts.

 ## Supported players
 ### mplayer2 on Linux